jonikanerva/summarize/readme.md

 ## Usage

 Launch the extension to summarize the current article using OpenAI.
-For convenience, set a [keyboard shortcut](chrome://extensions/shortcuts) (e.g., `^S`) to quickly launch the extension.
+For convenience, set a keyboard shortcut (`chrome://extensions/shortcuts`), e.g., `^S`, to quickly launch the extension.

 ## Local Installation